-A significant proportion of the world's dugongs occur in the North Marine Region and adjacent coastal waters.
-Dugongs are vulnerable to human-induced impacts as a result of their biological characteristics, such as their longevity (up to 70 years), long gestation (12-14 months), litter sizes of one, long intervals between births (up to 2.5 years) and late age at sexual maturity (6-17 years).
-In the North Marine Region, the pressures assessed as of potential concern for dugong are bycatch (commercial fishing), extraction of living resources (Indigenous harvest; illegal, unreported and unregulated fishing), marine debris, sea level rise, changes in sea temperature and physical habitat modification (storm events).
-The conservation status of dugongs, the significance of the North Marine Region to their survival and the pressures facing them in the region make the species a priority for conservation effort (DSEWPC 2012).
+A significant proportion of the world's dugongs occur in the North Marine Region and adjacent Dugongs are vulnerable to human-induced impacts as a result of their biological characteristics, such as their longevity (up to 70 years), long gestation (12-14 months), litter sizes of one, long sexual maturity (6-17 years).
+In the North Marine Region, the pressures assessed as of potential concern for dugong bycatch (commercial fishing), extraction of living resources (Indigenous harvest; illegal, unreported and unregulated fishing), marine debris, sea level rise, changes in sea temperature and physical habitat modification The conservation status of dugongs, the significance of the North Marine Region to their survival and the pressures facing them in the region make the species effort (DSEWPC 2012).

-As a regional conservation value priority there are many parallels between dugong and marine turtles discussed above.
-Coastal waters within the SE Gulf planning area including those surrounding the Wellesley Islands and adjacent mainland support a large population of dugongs.
+Gulf planning area including those surrounding the Wellesley Islands and adjacent mainland support a large population of dugongs.
 Dugongs are extremely important for sea country Traditional Owners as a food resource and as a source of cultural identity having specific dreaming, site and totemic associations (Memmott & Channells 2004; CLCAC 2013a; CLCAC 2014a).